Noisy Nora Literature Guide

 SHOW: Look at the pictures on the cover and title page.
 Does Nora seem to be knocking things over on purpose?
 Why would she do that?

-CONNECT: Connect: When do you think we could call you Noisy ________ (put in child’s name)?
+CONNECT: Have you ever been called Noisy?
+How did it make you feel?
 Let’s read this book and find out why Nora is called Noisy Nora.

 ASK: After reading a few pages, ask the following questions: “What is the problem in the story?
 How does Nora try to handle the problem?
 Is it working?”